GoogleCloudPlatform/bq-pii-classifier/docs/common-terraform-2-variables.md

 ```
 ### Configure Data Classification Taxonomy

 A mapping between DLP InfoTypes, policy tags and classifications.

-Classifications: are parent nodes in the taxonomy to group children nodes.
+`classifications`: are parent nodes in the taxonomy to group children nodes.
-info_type_category: is either "standard" or "custom".
+`info_type_category`: is either "standard" or "custom".
 Standard types will
 be automatically added the DLP inspection template while Custom types
 have to be manually configured in Terraform.